CSSEGISandData/COVID-19/csse_covid_19_data/README.md

 United States
 * Rhode Island: Not updating case, death, or recovered data on the weekends
-* Conneticut: Not updating case, death, or recovered data on the weekends
+* Connecticut: Not updating case, death, or recovered data on the weekends
 * Illinois: Releasing probable cases once per week.

 International